hlashbrooke/WooCommerce-Email-Validation/readme.txt

 "WooCommerce Email Validation" is a small extension for WooCommerce that adds a 'confirm email address' field to the checkout page as a required field.
 This will ensure that your customers will enter a correct email address, making managing your orders far easier and more reliable.
 If a customer's email address does not match up then they will receive a standard validation error on the checkout page informing them that they need to make sure that their email addresses are the same.

-This extension is WooCommerce 2.0 and WPML compatible.
+This extension is WooCommerce 2.x compatible and supports localisation using WPML.

 == Usage ==